Coming soon in 2012 to replace the RM15-D ……..

 Compatibility with existing RM15(-D) accessories

 You can use existing arrays and most accessories with the RM85.
-The RM85 will be supplied with a mounting plate; new users will additionally require a rectangular bracket so that it can be mounted on a new PA20.
+The RM85 is supplied with a mounting plate; new users will additionally require a rectangular bracket so that it can be mounted on a new PA20.
 The AD1 adapter is no longer required for the PA5 and PA20 arrays.
 Existing adapters AD2 (gradient array) and AD3 (square, wenner, double-dipole array) will not be compatible and new versions, AD6 and AD5 will be required.
 If the RM85 has a multiplexer card then this can take the place of an AD3 adapter.
 The AD4 adapter (pole-pole array) is compatible with the RM85.
 A PA3 array will require one new adapter to interface with the RM85.

 Operation with an MSP40 and GPS

-An RM85 ADVANCED with multiplexer card will replace the functions of the RM15(-D) and DL256.
+An RM85 ADVANCED with multiplexer card replaces the functions of the RM15(-D) and DL256.
 An Expansion Interface Box will be required in place of the MPX40.
 The GPS option only provides the logging facilities - a GPS unit is not included.
 To fit a GPS system, the MSP40 platform will need some mechanical customisation to suit your system.

 Software with the RM85